-Lastly, maintaining this color the moment your roots come in is crucial to looking polished.
-You can definitely get more delinquent with touchups if you want a grungier, more grown-in feel, but if you want to keep that awesome ’do looking fresh, make sure to squeeze in that appointment every six weeks as well.
+Lastly, maintaining this color when your roots come in is crucial to looking polished.
+You can get more delinquent with touchups if you want a grungier, more grown-in feel, but if you want to keep that awesome ’do looking fresh, make sure to squeeze in that appointment every six weeks.

 Whether you choose to sport a full electric blue look or opt for highlights, you can incorporate this vibrant color into your hairstyle in many ways.